ooesili/qfi/README.md

 `qfi` depends on Perl, as it is written the language.

 #### sudo
-`qfi` depends on `sudoedit` to open files owned by the root user.
+`qfi` depends on `sudoedit` to open files owned by other users.
 In the future, I *could* make this an optional dependency and just open the file with the normal editor if `sudoedit` couldn't be found.
 Tell me if you would like this feature.

 #### bash-completion
 This one is optional.  `qfi` can provide bash tab-completion support for